Linux1975/devops-coding-challenge/README.md

 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS                  PORTS                NAMES
 ee17dea56f1c        37b5603a3041        "npm start"         44 hours ago        Up 44 hours (healthy)   0.0.0.0:9999->80/tcp   now-container

+I have pushed the image just created and uploaded to the ECR repository.

+2)Create an ECS Cluster with Cloudformation (you can find the template in my aws account )

+I have used a CloudFormation stack to launch all the requisite AWS resources.  with two instances , in different availability zones, using Amazon ECS-Optimized Amazon Linux AMI in a scaling group with an ALB.
+I have vreated the stack in a terminal and run the AWS CLI command below to create :

+aws cloudformation deploy \
+    --stack-name Now\
+    --template-file ./cloudformation/<template>.yml \
+    --capabilities CAPABILITY_IAM \
+    --parameter-overrides KeyName='<keypair_id>' \
+    VpcId='<vpc_id>' \
+    SubnetId='<subnet_id_1>,<subnet_id_2>' \
+    ContainerPort=80 \
+    DesiredCapacity=2 \
+    EcsImageUri='<ecr_image_uri>' \
+    EcsImageVersion='<app_version>' \
+    InstanceType=t2.micro \
+    MaxSize=2

 # Run the healthcheck script